-Herbs can be incorporated in the diet.
+Herbs can be incorporated into the diet.
 Herbs such as garlic and ginger can be liberally added to foods; spices such as fennel and dill can be used for digestive support.
 Aromatic spices such as rosemary, thyme and oregano have medicinal properties.

 Infusions are liquid preparations, such as teas, made by covering fresh or dried herbs with either cold or hot water to extract constituents for desired benefits.
 The herbs are steeped and not boiled.
 Above ground parts of the plants are used.
 Many medicinal teas are pleasant tasting and child friendly.

 Decoctions are infusions made from the harder plant structures such as roots, barks and seeds.
 They are simmered to extract the desired constituents.
 Many decoctions are stronger in taste and action than teas.